Andrew Henderson

 How would you like to add a Mexican passport to your passport portfolio?

-Once you have your permanent residency, it is fairly easy to obtain Mexican citizenship.
+Once you have your permanent residency, it is relatively easy to obtain Mexican citizenship.

-While there are options to become a Mexican citizen through birth abroad to Mexican parents, through marriage, or by having Mexican children, most foreigners will qualify for citizenship through naturalization.
+While there are options to become a Mexican citizen through birth abroad to Mexican parents, marriage, or having Mexican children, most foreigners will qualify for citizenship through naturalization.

-Naturalization in Mexico requires 5 years of residency prior to the application date, which can include all years of residency, whether temporary or permanent.
+Naturalization in Mexico requires five years of residency before the application date, which can include all years of residency, whether temporary or permanent.

 Are you originally from a Latin American country or from the Iberian Peninsula?
-Then you can become a citizen in as little as 2 years of legal residency.
+Then, you can become a citizen in as little as two years of legal residency.

-And if you don’t want to wait to become a naturalized citizen, we recently started offering a service that helps people claim their Mexican citizenship by descent.
+And if you don’t want to wait to become a naturalized citizen, we offer a service that helps people claim their Mexican citizenship by descent

 We help you confirm eligibility, collect documents (from your country and from Mexico), deal with the bureaucracy, and file for citizenship alongside our trusted lawyers and agents on the ground.